samtools ampliconstats [options] primers.bed in.sam|in.bam|in.cram...

 The combined sections (C*) follow the same format as the file specific sections, with a different key.
 For simplicity of parsing they also have a filename column which is filled out with "COMBINED".
 These rows contain stats aggregated across all input files.

 The AMPLICON section is a reformatting of the input BED file.
-Each line consists of the amplicon number and the start-end coordinates of the left and right primers.
-Where multiple primers are available these are comma separated, for example 10-30,15-40 in the left primer column indicates two primers have been multiplex together covering genome coords 10-30 inclusive and 14-40 inclusively.
+Each line consists of the reference name (unless single-ref mode is enable), the amplicon number and the start-end coordinates of the left and right primers.
+Where multiple primers are available these are comma separated, for example 10-30,15-40 in the left primer column indicates two primers have been multiplex together covering genome coordinates 10-30 inclusive and 14-40 inclusively.

 This section consists of summary counts for the entire set of input files.
 These may be useful for automatic scaling of plots.